-Democrats make legal push for all Russia probe evidence, Trump calls Mueller report 'crazy'
+Democrats make legal bid for all Russia probe evidence, Trump calls Mueller report 'crazy'

 In analyzing whether Trump obstructed justice, Mueller revealed details about how the president tried to fire him and limit his investigation, kept details of a June 2016 meeting between senior campaign officials and a Russian under wraps, and possibly dangled a pardon to a former adviser.

-White House spokesman Hogan Gidley said the Trump administration was not concerned about attempts by the Democrats to look further into whether Trump committed a crime by obstructing justice.
+White House spokesman Hogan Gidley on Friday said the Trump administration was not concerned about attempts by the Democrats to look further into whether Trump committed a crime by obstructing justice.

 “We have no concerns, no worries whatsoever, because we already know how the book ends: no collusion,” Gidley told Fox News.